pjf/exobrain/README.md

     cpanm -f WebService::RTMAgent

-Install:
+Set up ubic (if you haven't already done so):

+    ubic-admin setup

+Install exobrain:

     dzil install

+Copy the `exobrain` file into your ubic services:

+    cp `which exobrain` ~/ubic/service

-The config file is in `~/.rtbmrc` for historical reasons.
+Now write a config file.
+It's `~/.rtbmrc` for historical reasons.
 This will change in the future:

     [RTBM]